-- Nurture and build a sense of belonging for all residents of Medway as a welcoming and inclusive community where people with diverse backgrounds and cultural identities feel safe, respected, and integrated, have opportunities to share their traditions, and are encouraged to participate in Town government. - Support affordable supportive community and health services, including social and emotional health services.
+Nurture and build a sense of belonging for all residents of Medway as a welcoming and inclusive community where people with diverse backgrounds and cultural identities feel safe, respected, and integrated, have opportunities to share their traditions, and are encouraged to participate in Town government.

+• Support affordable supportive community and health services, including social and emotional health services.

 Medway has experienced growth in the number of English Language Learners in the school population and in the number of students needing interventions and supports to achieve grade level progress.
-Medway would also like to continue excellence in education for all learners in the Medway Public Schools.
+Medway would also like to create more educational programming for the highest achieving students.